prashiln79/nodejs-docker-kubernetes-setup/README.md

 ## To get number pods running currently
  - kubectl get pods

-## if version number is given to image, kuberbetes try to find that on local first then on repo
+## if version number is given to image, kuberbetes try to find that on local first then on repo(doker hub)

 ## kubernetes config file